ShariarN96/RAG/README.md

 It combines a scalable ETL pipeline, advanced text processing/embeddings, and LLM-powered conversational retrieval to streamline the discovery of scientific knowledge.

 ---
+## ⚠️ Disclaimer
+This project is intended **solely for academic and research purposes**.
+Permission has been granted by **Wiley** to use their **Text and Data Mining (TDM) services** in accordance with their API guidelines.
+Any reproduction, redistribution, or reuse of this project—or the concepts demonstrated within—requires prior approval from **Wiley** and strict adherence to their **API terms and conditions**.

 ## 🚀 Features
 - **ETL Pipeline**